 He would have turned 62 on the 25th.
-As a writer, travel junkie and home cook, I’ve admired this man so much for so long that it hurts me deep in my core to know that the last chapter of his story has been written.
+As a writer, travel junkie, and home cook, I’ve admired this man so much, and for so long that it hurts me deep down to my core to know that the last chapter of his story has been written.
 From his storytelling and ability to connect with others through food and travel, his body of work will continue to inspire me and others.
 Still, as the details keep coming out, who knows what happened, what made him feel this was the only way.
 I’m beyond heartbroken.

 Thank you for blessing us with your presence, Anthony.